davidmshore/InvestingEssentials/docs/professional-advisors.md

 - **Fee-only**
 	- This can be an hourly rate or a percentage of assets under management (AUM).
 The latter price plan is what an investor wants to avoid over the long term.
 - **Financial planning**
 	- Planners only provide advice.
-This can be charged a flat or hourly rate depending on the goals of the investor.
+This can be charged as a flat or hourly rate depending on the goals of the investor.
 - Fee-based
 	- These advisors combine fee-only structure to manage an investor's account while also receiving a commission for investment products they sell.
 - Robo-advisors